 About the project

-We have recently submitted a planning application for a new build five-bedroom dwelling in the Test Valley.
+We have recently obtained planning permission for a new build five-bedroom dwelling in the Test Valley.

 The site benefited from an existing Class Q approval to convert the existing modern barn into a dwelling.
 Working with Atlas Planning Group and Indigo Landscape we have submitted a comprehensive proposal for the creation of a new build dwelling on this site which offers a significant improvement on the approved scheme.